+- Backpack (large enough to fit a three ring binder)

+- 1-inch 3-ring binder

+- Water bottle (labeled with your child's name)

+- Pencils

+- 16 pack of crayons

+- 10 pack of washable markers

+- 4 Dry erase markers (black)

+- 6 glue sticks

-- Backpack (large enough to fit a three ring binder) - Three ring binder - Diapers and wipes if your child is not toilet trained - Complete set of seasonal clothes (shirt, pants, socks, underwear).
+- Diapers and wipes if your child is not toilet trained

+- Complete set of seasonal clothes (shirt, pants, socks, underwear).
 Clothes must be in a ziplock bag with the child's first and last name.